hminluo/RegressionAnalysis/college_EDA.md

 <img src="college_EDA_files/figure-markdown_github/unnamed-chunk-6-1.png" width="672" />

 While these one-line functions can save a lot of time in EDA.
 The most powerful function in the library is the `create_report()` function.
 The default report, which can be called by using `create_report(college)`, contains output from functions like `plot_str()`, `plot_histogram()`, and other useful graphical analyses techniques.
-Additional plots with different options can be generated as shown below.
+Additional plots with different options can be generated as shown below (see the [report](https://github.com/hminluo/RegressionAnalysis/blob/master/college_EDA_report.pdf) generated).

 ``` r
 test<-create_report(data = college, y='Grad.Rate',